jesussalgado372/time-tracking-dashboard-main/ReadMeSalgadoJ.md

 /*
-11/19/2025: added the majority of project structure 11/20/2025: made adjustments to allow to pull data from json file using a function in the app.js */
+11/19/2025: added the majority of project structure 11/20/2025: made adjustments to allow to pull data from json file using a function in the app.js 11/21/2025: adjusted the buttons so that only the active button is highlighted white and the others go back to blue text */